Ayrx/blog/posts/2021-01-15-frida-hotspot-jvm.md

 The easiest way to obtain a JVM with symbols is by downloading a pre-built binary from the [AdoptOpenJDK][adoptopenjdk] project.
-By configuring the target program to use a JVM with symbols, Frida can then be used to instrument the program.
+By configuring the target program to use a JVM with symbols, Frida can then be used for instrumentation.

 ```
      ____